 Moving Toward Sustainability in the Chemical Industry

-Concerns from consumers and investors are driving the push for companies to go green, the business case for sustainability in the chemical industry remains stronger than ever.
-Green chemistry has already emerged as a robust, multi-billion dollar market.
-Many conventional companies, on the other hand, face the risk of shrinking or outright disappearing markets.
+Concerns from consumers and investors are driving the push for companies to go green, making the business case for sustainability in the chemical industry stronger than ever.
+Green chemistry has already emerged as a robust, multi-billion-dollar market.

 Seizing opportunities and rewards